 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the Professional Governance Act, PIBC would seek to understand the financial impacts, including any changes to the registrant fee schedule.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, PIBC would seek to understand the financial impacts, including any changes to the registrant fee schedule.